 3. The Cumbrian Mountain Express, Euston-Carlise-Euston

 The last of our UK train journeys is actually a day trip, one which leaves the capital just after 7am to whisk you up to Carlisle, skirting the edge of the Lake District on the way.
-Once you’ve arrived at Carlisle and had a little wander, you’ll depart on a steam train, which takes a scenic route along the Cumbrian coastline, including the sights of Grange-over-Sands and the Kent Viaduct before stopping at Carnforth.
-From there, you’ll pick up the fast service back to Euston, arriving back at 10:30 and presumably heading straight to bed.
+Once you’ve arrived at Carlisle and had a little wander, you’ll depart on a steam train, which takes a scenic route along the Cumbrian coastline, including the sights of Grange-over-Sands and the Kent Viaduct before stopping at the charming market town of Carnforth.
+From there, you’ll pick up the fast service back to Euston, arriving back at 10.30am and presumably heading straight to bed.
 Find out more here.